MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

     + R Server (Standalone)
     + [Pre-trained Models](deploy-pretrained-microsoftml-models.md) used with MicrosoftML package.
 3. In an offline installation scenario, you ware notified if either prerequisite is missing, given a URL for obtaining the CAB files using an internet-connected device, and a folder path for placing the files.
-4. Accept the SQL Server license agreement for R Server, as well as the license agreement for Microsoft R Open.
+4. Accept the SQL Server license agreement for R Server <sup>1</sup>, as well as the license agreement for Microsoft R Open.
 5. Optionally, change the home directory for R Server.
 5. At the end of the wizard, click **Install** to run setup.

+<sup>1</sup> R Server is licensed as a SQL Server enterprise feature, even though it can be installed independently of SQL Server on a Windows operating system.

 ## View log files